The Handmaid's Tale

 Then why is this novel so highly regarded?

-It does tell us something about the position of women.
+It does tell us something about the plight of women.
 Half the readers may find this to be exaggerated nonsense but the other half likely find it revelatory.
 And I don't think the division is necessarily along gender lines.
 Some liberated women are likely repulsed by what they see as revelling in victimhood, and some liberated men will feel guilt over what they recognize as their fellows' attitudes reflected in the rulers of Gilead.

 Atwood is also very good at drawing the reader into a character's inner world with telling details of daily life that other authors would miss.
 We do care about Offred.
 As much as we can, that is.
 Throughout the novel, the thought recurs: when is she going to actually do something to fight back?
 A vain hope, it turns out.
 Even her final possible escape (or is it her doom? the ending is ambiguous) is not of her own doing but at the hands of a male rebel (or agent).

 A novel has to be more than a character study or social inquisition.
-In creating A Handmaid's Tale, Atwood was influenced by George Orwell's Nineteen Eighty-Four, another novel whose plot exists mainly to show us around an alternative world, thereby revealing our own.
+In creating The Handmaid's Tale, Atwood was influenced by George Orwell's Nineteen Eighty-Four, another novel whose plot exists mainly to show us around an alternative world, thereby revealing our own.
 Nineteen Eighty-Four, though, goes deeper into that other world, and thus deeper into our own.
-And, much as I have problems with Nineteen Eighty-Four, by the end of that story I am provoked by it.
-By the end of Handmaid's Tale, I am amused but unmoved.

 Except the end of the story is not the end of the novel.
 After Offred's first-person account of her life as a handmaid, Atwood has added a clever chapter in which future academics discuss the diary we've just read.
 It too is apparently inspired by Orwell's book which also features appendices.
 However, it comes across as a last-minute attempt to add historical context.
 Too late.
 What is really wanted is a better story along the way.